matehackers/we_broke/README.md

 # copy the code and paste it on the command line
 ```

-then you can simply run the server
+then you may simply run the server

 ```$ python server.py```